 CONS

-Considering the elements that make a waterproof trail running shoe a game-changer, the La Sportiva Bushido II GTX has a few key features that had me taken aback during testing.
+Considering the elements that make a waterproof trail running shoe a game-changer, the La Sportiva Bushido III GTX has a few key features that had me taken aback during testing.

 Specs: